 i.
 In the written notice, a Ward Councillor shall indicate the Member(s) of Council whom he/she wishes to provide concurrence under the Delegation of Authority By-law for matters in the Ward Councillor’s Ward during the Ward Councillor’s absence;

 ii.
 In the written notice, the Ward Councillor shall indicate the Member(s) of Council whom he/she recommends Council appoint as a Member of any Committee(s) on which the Ward Councillor sits, on an interim basis for the duration of the Ward Councillor’s leave; and

->

-> iii.
-The motion to Council shall recommend that Council delegate to the City Clerk and Solicitor the interim authority to approve the payment of costs from a Member of Council’s Constituency Services Budget only arising from routine bills and, in consultation with the Member’s office staff and the Member(s) of Council to whom concurrence has been delegated in accordance with Subsection 83(13)(b)(i), for annual, seasonal events where a past practice for such costs being paid can be established, if there are sufficient funds within the budget to do so.
+iii.
+The motion to Council shall recommend that Council delegate to the City Clerk the interim authority to approve the payment of costs from a Member of Council’s Constituency Services Budget only arising from routine bills and, in consultation with the Member’s office staff and the Member(s) of Council to whom concurrence has been delegated in accordance with Subsection 83(13)(b)(i), for annual, seasonal events where a past practice for such costs being paid can be established, if there are sufficient funds within the budget to do so.

->

-> (15) Should any Committee/Commission neglect or refuse to give due attention to any matter before it, the Council may, by resolution, discharge such Committee/Commission and appoint another in its place.
+(15) Should any Committee/Commission neglect or refuse to give due attention to any matter before it, the Council may, by resolution, discharge such Committee/Commission and appoint another in its place.

 (16) General Managers shall have the right to address the respective Standing Committee/Commission that they attend on any matter relevant to the function or administration of the City.

 (a) Where consideration of a procedurally complex, sensitive or significant report is scheduled for a particular meeting, Members may be requested to submit motions in writing to the Clerk’s Office at least 48 hours in advance of the meeting to allow time for review and processing.